RO DBT

 Breaking Free from Overcontrol: Find Balance and Connection with RO-DBT

-At Kayla Jessop Nutrition, we offer Radically Open Dialectical Behavior Therapy (RO-DBT), an evidence-based treatment designed for individuals struggling with overcontrol.
+At Kayla Jessop Nutrition, we offer Radically Open Dialectical Behavior Therapy (RO-DBT) Skills Class, which is part of an evidence-based treatment designed for individuals struggling with overcontrol.
 Unlike traditional DBT, which focuses on emotional dysregulation, RO-DBT helps those who may be overly inhibited, perfectionistic, or struggle with social connection.
-Our RO-DBT program provides tools and strategies to increase openness, flexibility, and social signaling, leading to improved emotional well-being and stronger relationships.
-We address issues such as chronic depression, anxiety, and eating disorders rooted in overcontrol.
-Through individual sessions and skills classes, we guide you towards a more balanced and fulfilling life, fostering self-compassion and genuine connection.
+Our RO-DBT Skills Class provides tools and strategies to increase openness, flexibility, and social signaling, leading to improved emotional well-being and stronger relationships.
+RO DBT is used to address issues such as chronic depression, anxiety, and eating disorders rooted in overcontrol.
+Through this approach, we guide you towards a more balanced and fulfilling life, fostering self-compassion and genuine connection.

 Are you a dietitian and interested in learning how to apply RO DBT to your practice?